Deanna Demuzio

-Career
+In May 2004, she was appointed to the Illinois State Senate from the 49th district following the death of her husband, former Senate Majority Leader Vince Demuzio.
+The 49th district, located in central and southwest Illinois, included all of Calhoun, Montgomery, Macoupin, Greene, Jersey, and Morgan counties and portions of Christian, Fayette, Madison, Pike, and Shelby counties.
 Deanna Demuzio ran unopposed in November 2004 to keep the seat vacated by her husband for the rest of his term.
 In 2006 she was challenged by Republican candidate and Taylorville alderman Jeff Richey in the general election.
 On the Taylorville City Council, Richey was chairman of the Ordinance Committee, and served on the Finance, Street, Sewer, and Emergency Services committees.
 Demuzio defeated Richey in the 2006 general election, taking 59.75% of the vote to Richey's 40.28%.
 In the 2010 election, Demuzio was defeated by Sam McCann.

+Post-legislative career

 Demuzio served as a delegate to the 2012 Democratic National Convention.
+In 2012, Governor Pat Quinn, appointed Demuzio to a position on the Illinois Health Facilities Services and Review Board.
+Demuzio served on the board until her death.

 Death

 She died on October 20, 2020, in St. Louis, Missouri at the age of 77.
+The Carlinville City Council chose Sarah Oswald to serve the remainder of Demuzio's term.